 Nick Ridley looks at some of the pitfalls that a young dog can fall into on the beating line and provides sound advice on how to get out of them, or avoid them altogether

 People often ask: “How old should my dog be before taking it into the beating line?”
 The truth is there is no straight answer — so much depends on the dog and the trainer’s ability.
-But the question every trainer should be asking themselves is: “Is my dog ready to go beating?”
+But the question every trainer should be asking themselves is: “Is my gundog ready for the beating line?”

 Of all the participants on a shoot, a beater with their dog has the most potential to ruin a well-planned drive, so it is vital that the dog, whether a novice or a seasoned gundog, is well trained and that its handler is aware of the points at which things can go awry.

-The main job of a dog in the beating line is to find and flush game.
+The first thing to focus on is getting your dog steady.
+Its main job in the beating line is to find and flush game.
 The volume of birds on the ground will vary from shoot to shoot, but a dog must be steady when faced with both flying and running birds.

 During your dog’s initial training, you should have started by getting the dog steady to thrown tennis balls and dummies.
 This experience can then be made more “real” using a rabbit pen.
 Rabbit pens are a great method to polish a dog’s steadiness under controlled conditions and many trainers have pens for hire (that they also usually supervise) where the dog is exposed to plenty of scent and where they can learn that, unless told otherwise, they must sit steady regardless of what runs or flies past them.

-In certain areas of the UK, the deer population has exploded and deer appearing on a shoot can be a huge temptation for novice gundogs.
+In recent years the deer population has exploded in the UK.
+Deer appearing on a shoot can be a huge temptation for novice gundogs.
 Here too, steadiness is essential.
 “It is practically impossible to set up a training scenario to prevent a dog from chasing deer, but in most cases the real problem is not that the dog chases, it is that the stop whistle has not been fully embedded,” says Neil Varney, gundog trainer and Shooting Times contributor.
 “Whatever a dog is doing, whether retrieving or hunting, when that stop whistle is blown the dog should stop.

 “Go back to basics and make sure that lesson is fully understood and that the dog responds to the command immediately.”